TABLE OF CONTENTS

 Hong Kong is positioning itself as a regulated virtual asset hub by implementing and expanding regulated licensing regimes for virtual asset service providers, including virtual asset trading platforms.
-On 24 December 2025, the Hong Kong Financial Services and the Treasury Bureau (FSTB) and the Securities and Futures Commission (SFC) jointly published two separate consultation conclusions.
+On 24 December 2025, Hong Kong's Financial Services and the Treasury Bureau (FSTB) and Securities and Futures Commission (SFC) jointly published two separate consultation conclusions.
 One addresses the proposed licensing regime for virtual asset (VA) dealers (VA Dealing Consultation Conclusions) and the other covers the separate licensing regime for VA custodians (VA Custodian Conclusions).

 Alongside the publication of the VA Dealing Consultation Conclusions and VA Custodian Consultation Conclusions, the FSTB and SFC also launched a further public consultation (Section B of the VA Dealing Consultation Conclusions) on proposed licensing regimes for VA advisory service providers and VA management service providers.
 This further consultation indicates that the FSTB and the SFC intend to extend regulatory oversight beyond trading platforms, dealers, and custodians to capture firms providing investment advice on virtual assets and firms managing portfolios investing in virtual assets.
 Taken together, the Consultation Conclusions and Further Consultation set the stage for a widening regulatory perimeter for non-securities VA services.